shakebugs/shake-docs/docs/ios/activity.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Shake diligently tracks user's interaction with your app, their network traffic and system events, and automatically attaches all of those to every bug report.
+Shake diligently tracks user's interaction with your app, their network traffic, notifcations, logs and system events, and automatically attaches all of those to every bug report.

 ## No coding required
 You can inspect all events that lead to the bug being reported out-of-the-box.
 You'll see a link to *Activity history* in the top right corner: